 8.1 Identification of Intellectual Property

-USC relies on staff, students and invited scholars in consultation to identify commercialisable intellectual property. staff, students and invited scholars need to be alert to identifying commercialisable intellectual property, as often, commercialisable intellectual property is created, but not recognised as intellectual property, or not recognised as commercialisable.
+The University relies on staff, students and invited scholars in consultation to identify commercialisable intellectual property. staff, students and invited scholars need to be alert to identifying commercialisable intellectual property, as often, commercialisable intellectual property is created, but not recognised as intellectual property, or not recognised as commercialisable.

 This represents a loss of opportunity: